-Like food addiction, work-aholism isn’t something that we can just kick cold turkey or even gradually.
-Meeting our material and physical needs, depends upon our ability to generate income and for most of us that involves work.
+Like food addiction, workaholism isn’t something that we can just kick cold turkey or even gradually.
+Meeting our material and physical needs depend upon our ability to generate income, and for most of us that involves work.
 Although doing so isn’t easy, it is possible to quit drinking or quit taking drugs.
 We can’t, however, quit working, that is unless we are independently wealthy, which most of us are not.
 And even if we are, work provides us with more than money.
-For most of us it gives our lives with a sense of meaning, purpose and usefulness that enhances our self-esteem and wellbeing.
+For most of us, it gives our lives a sense of meaning, purpose, and usefulness that enhances our self-esteem and wellbeing.
 Having meaningful work is one of the best ways to diminish feelings of depression and minimize the likelihood of getting the blues in the future.

 When too large a part of our motivation to work is driven by a desire to fill psychological needs, we can become blind to the degree to which we may be compromising or diminishing our overall quality of life in order to meet emotional needs.

 There is a domain in our life that is more geared to the fulfillment of our emotional needs and that domain is, you guessed it, relationships.
 Unfortunately, when much of our time and energy is consumed with work, relationships often tend to be neglected, and consequently, we lose access to this very vital source of fulfillment.
 It’s ironic that in opting to overly invest in work, we lose touch with something potentially far more enriching.